 Want a new leap of confidence when smiling or eating?

-– Give us just 4 working days and we’ll supercharge your smile for good!
+– Give us just 4 working days and we’ll supercharge your smile for good with dental crowns & bridges!

-QUALITY: Dental Holiday uses Porcelain fused or Metal-free zirconia – The best crown / bridge material in the world today for your dental crowns and bridges abroad.
+QUALITY: Dental Holiday uses Metal-free zirconia or Emax porcelain- The best tooth crown/bridge material in the world today for your dental crowns and bridges abroad.

-Peace of mind: 5 years crowns / bridges guarantee
+Peace of mind: 5 years tooth crowns/bridges guarantee

 Just hoping and wishing for a great smile won’t work.
 Cosmetic dentistry prices for tooth crowns and bridges certainly aren’t going to go down much in the near future.